County of Hainaut: Geographical definition

-The river Haine, which the original pagus (country or territory) is named after, flows from east to west.
+The river Haine, for which the original pagus (country or territory) is named, flows from east to west.
 It originates in the once forested area between Binche and modern Charleroi, near the Sambre.
 It empties into the Scheldt.
-From the earliest records, Hainaut also extended south of the Haine to the upper Sambre, the Helpe Majeure, Helpe Mineure and the "Avesnois" region in the Arrondissement of Avesnes-sur-Helpe.
+From the earliest records, Hainaut also extended south of the Haine to the upper Sambre, the Helpe Majeure, Helpe Mineure and the Avesnois region in the Arrondissement of Avesnes-sur-Helpe.

-Hainaut's pagus also extended southwest along the Scheldt as far as the Selle river, where the most significant Roman city of the area was Famars (Roman Fanum Martis), which had been a religious and administrative centre.
+Hainaut's pagus also extended southwest along the Scheldt as far as the Selle river, where the most significant Roman city of the area was Famars (Roman Fanum Martis, literally 'shrine of Mars'), which had been a religious and administrative centre.
 In the early Middle Ages, records sometimes refer to places within the pagus of Hainaut as being within the pagus Fanomartenis, indicating that either Hainaut had an alternative name, or that Fanum Martis was base to a sub-pagus.
 According to the 10th-century monk Folcuin, Hainaut was simply a new name for the old Roman name, which had been connected to pre-Christian superstition.

 The geographical definition of Hainaut as found in the oldest medieval records, was relatively stable, as shown by Faider-Feytman, Deru, and other historians of the region.
 According to archaeological evidence, geographical Hainaut, including Avesnes, formed the oldest region of development in the civitas of the Belgic Nervii.
 They had their early capital in Bavay in Hainaut (Roman Bagacum), which became a major Roman crossroads.